 WET MINT (9.8-9.9)

 This grade marble will essentially be essentially undamaged and will show no obvious signs of play use.
-It will have little to no detracting flaws, but on occasion this grade may include minimal incidental bag-marks or imperfections such as cold roll lines, rough or snapped pontils, inclusion bubbles, touch marks, discolorations of the glass, annealing lines, or anything not considered as damage from play use.
+It will have little to no detracting flaws, but on occasion this grade may include minimal incidental bag-marks or “as-made” factory imperfections such as cold roll lines, rough or snapped pontils, inclusion bubbles, touch marks, discolorations of the glass, annealing lines, or anything not considered as damage from play use.

-Marbles of this grade will have very small or insignificant evidence of use, and may have slight incidental handling damage, production flaws, surfaced bubbles, minor fleabite chips, scratches or pocket wear or as-made issues that are minimal but just enough to keep it out of the MINT category.
+Marbles of this grade will have very small or insignificant evidence of use, and may have slight incidental handling damage, visually significant production flaws, surfaced bubbles, minor fleabite chips, scratches or pocket wear or as-made issues that are minimal but just enough to keep it out of the MINT category.